PhoenixTestOps/DevOpsVisuals/README.md

 # DevOpsVisuals
-Visuals of Design for Phoenix Test Ops Programme
+Visuals of Design for Phoenix TestOps Programme